Villaggio

 29 May 2025

 I was thinking about this when I looked into the history of our temporary home in Borca di Cadore.
-Villaggio ENI was initiated by Enrico Mattei, the chairman of ENI, Italy’s largest oil company, and designed by architect Edoardo Gellner between 1954-1957.
+Villaggio ENI was initiated by Enrico Mattei, the chairman of Italy’s largest oil company, and designed by architect Edoardo Gellner between 1954-1957.
 A holiday village offering a range of accommodation for ENI employees and sick staff who would benefit from the crisp mountain air.
 A socialist dream of community, connecting with nature and an architecture devoid of local folklore, in favour of raw concrete, glass and wood.
-Gellner also designed the villas’ interiors and furniture.
-For these, he used a colour palette of contrasting hues, such as yellow, blue and red, drawing inspiration from the Californian modernist Richard Neutra.
+Gellner also designed the villas’ interiors and furniture, using a colour palette of contrasting hues, such as yellow, blue and red, inspired by Californian modernist Richard Neutra.

-Agip was a product of the Italian fascist regime under Mussolini.
+Agip was a product of the Italian fascist regime.
 After the Second World War, Mattei was appointed to oversee the dismantling of Agip, but rather than abolishing it, he transformed it in terms of content, structure and ideology.
 Under the umbrella of ENI, which was founded in 1953, he turned Agip into a cornerstone of a modern, independent Italian energy empire with a strong social agenda.
 The famous six-legged, fire-breathing dog logo was designed in 1952, after the fascist period.
-Mattei’s decision to retain the Agip logo despite the company’s origins can be understood as an example of strategic rebranding and cultural reappropriation.
+Retaining the Agip logo despite the company’s origins can be understood as an example of strategic rebranding and cultural reappropriation.
+It decorated vases, plates and cups, custom-designed by Gellner himself.